msatul1305/Linux/India/people.md

                     to promote overall health and vitality.
                   - The practice is believed to help individuals achieve a state of physical and mental well-being, enhancing their quality of life and longevity.
+                - Jujitsu
+                    - Jujitsu, also spelled jujutsu or jiu-jitsu, is a traditional Japanese martial art that focuses on close combat and self-defense techniques.
+                    - It emphasizes the use of joint locks, throws, and grappling techniques to subdue an opponent, often utilizing their own energy against them.
+                    - Jujitsu has influenced the development of various modern martial arts, including Brazilian Jiu-Jitsu and mixed martial arts (MMA).
+                - Maurya Dynasty
+                    - The Maurya Dynasty was an ancient Indian empire that existed from approximately 322 to 185 BCE.
+                    - It was founded by Chandragupta Maurya and reached its peak under the rule of Emperor Ashoka the Great.
+                    - The Maurya Dynasty is known for its significant contributions to Indian culture, administration, and the spread of Buddhism.
+                    - The empire established a centralized government, promoted trade and commerce, and built an extensive network of roads and infrastructure.
+                -
             - Places
                 - Lincoln library of essential information
                     - The Lincoln Library of Essential Information is a comprehensive reference library that provides